swissi2000/ProbeApp-Test/docs/RackATC.md

 When a script is requesting a Tool that's not in the Rack, there's an option to load the Tool manually or to open the Tool Library Manager.
 This allows to open the Tool Library Manager while the job is still active in a M6 Tool Change hold.
 The Tool Library Manager then allows to re-arrange Tools in the Rack as needed and those changes will instantly be active.
-If the Tool Library Manager is exited after the re-arrangemt of the Tools, the jjob file will continue with the new settings.
+If the Tool Library Manager is exited after the re-arrangemt of the Tools, the job file will continue with the new Tool Bin settings.
+This is very convenient if a job requires more tools than can fit into the rack.

 This functionality is not possible with the standard ATC macros.